HAC-2020/Bodega-CoderzZz/README.md

 ## Conditional Random Field (CRF)
 This is a Well-Understood machine learning method for classifying inputs to a feature from  a ‘list of potential’ features.
 We are going to use this ON-TOP-OF ALBERT.
 CRF does Slot-Identification for each word by mapping each word’s possible label with each other and figuring out which mapping has the highest probability.
 (NOTE : BOLD LINE IS MAX PROBABILITY MAPPING)

+# Added Flutter template for Messaging app UI
+- we planned to use a flutter ui
+- images will come next commit, we also made some charts for alBERT and CRF.
+- the template currently just sits there, looking pretty. we are working on connecting it to our back-end.

 **NOTICE:** *this repository does not have the credentials required for Google-Cloud-Speech API*